Your salmon supplier

 SEA LICE

-Today, sea lice is the main reason for treatment of salmon.
+Today, limiting the number of sea lice is the main reason for treatment of salmon.
 Sea lice are naturally occurring in sea water, where they prey on wild as well as farmed salmon.
 Hence, all smolt transferred from our freshwater hatcheries are free of sea lice.
 Robust smolt is important for successful transition and adaptation to sea water as in this period they are most vulnerable.
 The accepted level of sea lice in salmon farming is defined by authorities.
 The level is set way below the number that would be harmful to an individual salmon.

 The main approach to keep our salmon free of sea lice is preventive measures, avoiding the sea lice to attach to our salmon.
 The most used preventive measure is lice skirts around the pen used in periods there are much lice larvae in the water currents.
 Also, functional feed may play an important role.
+We are also testing submersible pens and semi closed net pens.

 Also, hydrogen peroxide is used, which requires handling of the fish, but the active ingredient is quickly broken down into water and oxygen and hence have very limited environmental impacts.
 Non-medical measures include various treatment with fresh water and sea water where the physical treatment will stress the fish.